rashmi-fit/100-daysOf-Python_challenge/season2/log.md

 What i did : Refreshing memory about condtional statements How i felt : It feels good and i am mable to do it

+Day2 : 16th Sept 2022
+What i did : learning lambda function
+How i felt : It sounds easy to learn this time